zer0her0/Planetside2/Stats/README.md

-The player & Outfie stats will go here.
+The player & Outfit stats will go here.